Police clash with protesters outside Washington State Patrol headquarters in Seattle’s Eastlake neighborhood

 As of 10:30 p.m., Michaud said three or four cars were being towed.

 Earlier in the night, about 40 to 50 protesters gathered at Volunteer Park on Capitol Hill before marching along 15th Avenue, where some in the group broke windows at three businesses: Key Bank, Uncle Ike’s and Canterbury Ale House.

+Several bystanders shouted at the protesters and shot video on their cell phones.
 After the third business, the bank, was hit, police on bicycles rushed in and made two arrests.
+At one point after police arrived, a glass bottle with liquid inside and a piece of fabric attached was lying in the street.
 The group had mostly dispersed by around 9:30 p.m.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.